 Hydration is equally vital.
 Dehydration can cause fatigue, so drink water before, during, and after practice.
 Electrolyte drinks can also be helpful, especially if you’re sweating heavily.

-Mastering the Art of Rest and Recovery
+Mastering Rest and Recovery to Combat Fatigue

 Rest and recovery are non-negotiable for sustained energy levels and performance.
 Without adequate rest, fatigue accumulates over time, making it harder to maintain focus and stamina during pole practice.
 Establish a sleep routine that prioritizes quality sleep, aiming for 7–9 hours per night.
 During sleep, your body repairs muscles, restores energy, and consolidates memory, which is essential for mastering new skills.